What Happened During The Battle Of Atlanta

 The Atlanta Campaign, which culminated in the Battle of Atlanta, was a strategic maneuver by the Union Army to seize control of this vital Confederate city.
 Beginning in May 1864, General William Tecumseh Sherman led his troops south from Chattanooga, Tennessee, engaging Confederate forces in a series of battles and skirmishes.
 The campaign aimed to cripple the Confederacy by capturing Atlanta, a major industrial and railway hub.

-Sherman’s strategy focused on a series of flanking maneuvers, forcing the Confederate Army, initially under the command of General Joseph E. Johnston, to retreat steadily towards Atlanta.
-Johnston's approach was primarily defensive, aiming to preserve his army while inflicting casualties on the advancing Union forces.
-This strategy, however, frustrated Confederate President Jefferson Davis, who sought a more aggressive approach to halt the Union advance.
+Sherman’s strategy focused on a series of flanking maneuvers, forcing the Confederate Army, initially under the command of General Joseph E. Which means johnston's approach was primarily defensive, aiming to preserve his army while inflicting casualties on the advancing Union forces.
+Still, johnston, to retreat steadily towards Atlanta.
+This strategy, however, frustrated Confederate President Jefferson Davis, who sought a more aggressive approach to halt the Union advance But it adds up..

 As the Union Army moved closer to Atlanta, Davis replaced Johnston with General John Bell Hood, known for his boldness and willingness to attack.
-Hood immediately adopted a more aggressive stance, launching a series of attacks against Sherman's forces.
-These battles, including the battles of Peachtree Creek and Ezra Church, resulted in heavy casualties on both sides but failed to dislodge the Union Army.
+Which means hood immediately adopted a more aggressive stance, launching a series of attacks against Sherman's forces.
+Because of that, these battles, including the battles of Peachtree Creek and Ezra Church, resulted in heavy casualties on both sides but failed to dislodge the Union Army.
 Despite Hood’s aggressive tactics, Sherman continued to tighten his grip on Atlanta, setting the stage for the decisive battle that would determine the city’s fate.

 The Atlanta Campaign was more than just a military endeavor; it was a clash of ideologies and a test of wills.
 The Union sought to preserve the nation and end slavery, while the Confederacy fought to maintain its independence and way of life.
 The campaign's impact extended beyond the battlefield, affecting the lives of civilians and shaping the future of the American South.